 If knowing such potentials was sufficient to predict the patterns of actual struggles, then the analysis of class formation would be a simple affair.
 This is not, however, the case.
-The diagram we have just looked at indicates that class structures imposes limits on class formations and struggles - i.e. it makes some more likely than others -- but it does not determine specific class formations or struggles.
-An analysis of interests, no matter how refined, is never adequate to explain struggle.
+The diagram we have just looked at indicates that class structures imposes limits on class formations and struggles - i.e. it makes some more likely than others - but it does not determine specific class formations or struggles.
+Here is a key point: An analysis of interests, no matter how refined, is never adequate to explain struggle.
 Several reasons for this are particularly important.

 - 1. Consciousness.

 - 2. Contradictory Interests.

-- 3. Multidimensionality of Interests: class/nonclass interests.
+- 3. Multidimensionality of interests: class/nonclass interests.

+- 4. Lived experiences

-- 4. Collective Action Dilemmas.
+- 5. Collective action dilemmas.

-- 5. The Problem of Class Capacities/power.
+- 6. The problem of class capacities/power.